shawnhuyiwen/pulse/docs/Methodology/RenalMethodology.md

 Data Flow
 ---------

-The %Renal System determines its state at every time step through a three-step process: Preprocess, Process, and Postprocess (Figure 3).
+The %Renal System determines its state at every time step through a three-step process: Preprocess, Process, and Postprocess.
 In general, Preprocess sets the circuit element values based on feedback mechanisms and engine settings/actions.
 Process uses the generic circuit calculator to compute the entire state of the circuit.
 Postprocess is used to advance time.
 More specifics about these steps are detailed below.

 ### Reset, Conditions, and Initialization